Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Step 6 - Second Tire Spoon

-Take your second spoon, lip down, hook your tire, apply pressure, but do not try to pull the tire over the rim yet.
+Take your second spoon, lip down, hook your tire, and apply pressure, but do not try to pull the tire over the rim yet.

 Step 7 - Push Down Opposite Side